 - Collectible Barbie dolls - 1986 to present (these dolls are made for adult doll collectors)

 Introduced at New York's American Toy Fair in 1959, the first Barbie doll quickly won the hearts of little girls everywhere.
-Selling more than 351,000 of the teenage fashion dolls in the first year, Barbie has been a staple in the toy industry ever since.
+Selling more than 351,000 of the teenage fashion dolls in its first year of release, the Barbie doll has been a staple in the toy industry ever since.

 The idea of a teenage fashion doll came to Ruth Handler, co-founder of Mattel Toys, as she watched her daughter playing with her two-dimensional paper fashion dolls.
-The child was imagining her paper dolls in the role of grown-ups.
-Mrs. Handler designed Barbie in the style of a German fashion doll, manufactured from 1952 to 1964, named Bild Lilli.
-She named the Barbie doll after her daughter.
+The child was imagining her paper dolls in the role of grown-ups, which sparked Handler's creative intuition.
+Handler then designed the first Barbie in the style of a German fashion doll, manufactured from 1952 to 1964, named Bild Lilli.
+She named the Barbie doll after her daughter, Barbara.

 The first Barbie, known as Ponytail Barbie, wore a black and white striped one-piece strapless bathing suit complete with accessories that included: